Medically reviewed by Drugs.com. Last updated on Sep 1, 2021.

 Urogenital: Urinary frequency, difficult urination, urinary retention, early menses.

-Use of Karbinal ER is contraindicated in patients who are taking monoamine oxidase inhibitors (MAOIs), which prolong and intensify the anticholinergic (drying) effects of antihistamines.
+- Do not use of Karbinal ER in patients who are taking monoamine oxidase inhibitors (MAOIs), which prolong and intensify the anticholinergic (drying) effects of antihistamines.

 USE IN SPECIFIC POPULATIONS